-Thus, limiting our analysis to these subjects may provide an incomplete picture of the impact of the voucher.
-Based on the time table data, we also conducted tests in science/social studies (EVS) and Hindi after four years of the voucher program.29 While this still does not account for all the subjects (computer use for instance), the tested subjects now account for over 80% of instructional time in both types of subjects and are also closer to being equal across school types (81% for private and 85% for public schools).
-The full set of test score results are presented in Table 4 - columns 5 to 10.
-Voucher-winning students score slightly better in EVS (0.08 σ ; p =0.16), and much better in Hindi (0.55 σ , p < 0.001).
-Averaging across all subjects, students who won a voucher score 0.13 σ better than those who did not, and the causal impact of attending a private school is estimated as 0.23 σ (both with p < 0.01).
+all the subjects (computer use for instance), the tested subjects now account for over 80% of instructional time in both types of subjects and are also closer to being equal across school types (81% for private and 85% for public schools).
+The full set of test score results are presented in Table VI - columns 5-8, and 10.
+Voucher-winning students score slightly better in EVS (0.08 σ ; p = 0.16), and much better in Hindi (0.55 σ , p < 0.001).

-Since the overall positive effects of receiving a voucher are mainly driven by gains in Hindi, and since public schools do not teach Hindi, we analyze the Hindi results in more detail at the individual question level (by skill) to better understand what the program impact means in terms of actual ability to use Hindi.
-We present these results in Table A.5, and see that attending a private school more than doubles the probability of students reading letters correctly, and more than triples the probability of being able to read words, sentences, and paragraphs.
+Since the test score gains are mainly found in Hindi, and since public schools do not teach Hindi, we analyze the Hindi results in more detail at the individual question level (by skill) to better understand what the program impact means in terms of actual ability to use Hindi.
+We present these results in Table A.3, and see that attending a private school more than doubles the probability of students reading letters correctly, and more than triples the probability of being able to read words, sentences, and paragraphs.

-While we follow Kling, Katz, and Liebman (2007) in reporting mean test score impacts across subjects, our finding of a positive impact of receiving a voucher (and attending private schools) depends on assuming equal weights across subjects.
-However, while views on optimal weights across subjects may vary, we can unambiguously infer that private schools are more productive, because they deliver similar outcomes in Telugu and math with less instructional time, and use the extra time to improve test scores in other subjects (especially Hindi).
+If we weight all subjects equally (as in Kling, Katz, and Liebman 2007) and exclude Hindi (which is not taught in public schools), the mean test score impact of winning a voucher is not significantly different from zero (Table VI - column 10).
+If we include Hindi, we find that students who won a voucher scored 0.13σ higher, and the average student who accepted the voucher to attend a private school scored 0.26σ higher (column 12).
+While views on optimal weights across subjects (and on whether Hindi should be treated equally with other subjects given that it is not taught in public schools) may vary, we can still unambiguously infer that private schools are more productive, because they deliver similar outcomes in Telugu and math with less instructional time, and use the extra time to improve test scores in Hindi.